ComposableFi/composable/docs/docs/technology/mantis/problem-solver-flow.md

 ### 7. Contract sends message to convert route to CVM

-Each solution has a simplfied version of routes which is 1 to 1 mappedto a more detailed lower level CVM program.
+Each solution has a simplified version of routes which is 1 to 1 mapped to a more detailed lower level CVM program.

 Coding is in progress.